 H5.12 Support cultural and civic facilities (libraries, firehouses, museums, state and County parks, landmarks, and County facilities) as disaster preparedness and relief centers that provide emergency social services in times of distress (cooling station, food distribution, widespread power outage, or hurricane/tornado relief shelter).
-G3.9 Coordinate with the Prince William County Office of Sustainability on supporting the Community Energy and Sustainability Master Plan ("CESMP") and ensure that mobility projects support the County's Climate Mitigation and Resiliency goals.
-G3.10 Develop short-term and long-term mobility policies to support the County's adopted regional climate mitigation and resiliency goals.
+G3.9 Coordinate with the County's Office of Sustainability on supporting the CESMP and ensure that mobility projects support the County's Climate Mitigation and Resiliency Goals.
+G3.10 Develop short-term and long-term mobility policies to support the County's adopted regional Climate Mitigation and Resiliency Goals.
 G3.11 Coordinate with regional partners to identify programs and initiatives that support reduction of greenhouse gas emission goals in support of climate resiliency.
 LU8.1 Support higher-density residential uses in transit-oriented developments such as Town Centers, Activity Centers, Redevelopment Corridors, and near employment areas.
 Higher residential densities are encouraged to be located near or with access to mass transit stations like the Virginia Railway Express, bus routes, and other transit nodes and facilities.
 LU8.2 Support affordable housing incentives with appropriate buffering and design in accordance with the bonus density applicable to each transect.
 LU8.3 Consider travel modes other than the automobile to better connect and integrate residential uses with non-residential uses.
 LU8.4 Strategically designate residential land use to encourage development of housing to accommodate the population growth projections with consideration for expanding affordable housing and multigenerational households.
 LU8.5 Adopt Complete Streets policies that improves safety and mobility in new residential development and study existing neighborhoods that need to improve the local street and pedestrian connections to enhance the community.
-RP3.1 Promote the utilization of vehicles that use alternative fuels and other measures, including electricity, to reduce air quality and noise impacts.
+RP3.1 Promote the utilization of vehicles that use alternative fuels and other measures, including electricity, to reduce air quality and noise impacts. gic Plan Actio on Definitions SG2: A Ensure the County leads by example by implementing energy-conserving building design standards for future county infrastructure and facilities and retrofit county infrastructure and facilities arise.
+SG2: B Establish energy-conserving building design standards and incentivize and encourage implementation in public and private buildings.
+SG2: C Increase and incentivize the usage and implementation of alternative and renewable energy sources throughout the county.
+SG2: D Implement incorporation of environmentally sustainable vehicles, such as hybrid and/or electric vehicles, into the county's fleet and encourage the installation of vehicle recharge stations.
+SG2: E Implement MWCOG targets to reduce greenhouse gas emissions from all sources within the county to 50% of 2005 level by 2030, and to be carbon-neutral by 2050.